 An important part of managing heel pain is preventing it from returning.
 Preventive steps include:

 Don’t ignore persistent heel pain.
-To get a diagnosis and treatment, call Family Foot and Ankle Center or book an appointment online today.
+To get a diagnosis and treatment, call Family Foot and Ankle Center or schedule an appointment online today.